IceShirok/IceShirok.github.io/_posts/2021-08-20-9-refresh-button.md

 title: Refresh Button
 ---

 Hi folks, welcome to **War(un)lock blog #9**, where I've returned from a trip to San Francisco for the first time!
-I've since been able to "press" my personal Refresh Button, feeling more relaxed (although still sleepy from jet lag) and rolling back into my NYC routine (if one can have a routine in a gap year).
+I've since been able to "press" my personal Refresh Button, feeling more relaxed (although still sleepy from jet lag) and falling back to my NYC routine (if one can have a routine during a gap year).

 ### What I’ve been up to